ingararntzen/timingdocs/docs/source/dataset.rst

 in a single batch to **update**.
 This is called *chained* cue arguments.
 Chained cue arguments will be applied in given order, and the net effect in terms of cue state will be equal to the effect of splitting the cue batch into individual invokations of **update**.
-However, chained cue arguments are essentially collapsed into a single cue operation with the same net effect.
+However, internally, chained cue arguments are collapsed into a single cue operation with the same net effect.
 For instance, if a cue is first inserted and then deleted within a single batch, the net effect is *no effect*.

 Correct handling of chained cue arguments introduces additional complexity within the **update** operation, possibly making it slightly